 These brightly colored aluminum snow stakes will help you create a flawless shelter in cold weather conditions.
 They also work exceptionally well in sand.
-Each tent stake is 9.6 inches long, 1 ounce in weight, and bright orange.
+Each peg is 9.6 inches long, 1 ounce in weight, and is bright orange in color.

 - Holes for better anchoring

 - Brightly colored exterior makes it easier to find

 - Does not hold well in fierce wind and rain

 Bottom-Line: If you’re looking for a set of pegs that will hold up well in snowy conditions, the REI Snow stakes are your best bet.